 - Don’t use earphones or headphones for more than an hour at a time.
 After an hour make sure you take a break of at least 5 minutes.

 - Consider noise-cancelling headphones; the option to reduce outside noise means you can listen to music at a lower volume.

 - If you regularly listen to music while running, customised sleeves for your ear buds provide a bespoke fit, meaning background noise is eliminated and the volume can be reduced.

-Swimmer’s ear (otitis externa) is a common outer ear infection caused when bacteria or fungi enters the ear through water.
-Swimmer’s ear is usually a mild and treatable infection, however when it recurs or becomes serious, it can cause temporary hearing loss.
+Swimmer’s ear (otitis externa) is a common outer ear infection caused when bacteria or fungi enter the ear through water.
+Swimmer’s ear is usually a mild and treatable infection, however, when it recurs or becomes serious, it can cause temporary hearing loss.
 In order to prevent swimmer’s ear, make sure you carefully dry the delicate skin inside your ears after exposure to any water.

 If you feel like you are experiencing hearing loss, it’s important to make an appointment for a hearing test as soon as possible as the sooner you act, the better chance you have of rectifying the problem.
 Also, if you work in a noisy environment or regularly attend loud public events, it may be worth considering regular hearing checks.
 To book an appointment with an audiologist at the Hearing Centre in Leicester please call 0116 254 3909 or email [email protected].